DemaAlejandro/CapArt-RAG/README.md

 # CapArt-RAG
-egulatory Affair's RAG with Local LLM and HyDE
+Regulatory Affair's RAG with Local LLM and HyDE

+## Introduction